45 Years Is Near

-As each man received he yelled, alerting the next in the line that he must receive.
-The gem was weightless as it travelled down the line of tired men, till it finally saw daylight from the mine.
-The blinding light filled the gem allowing its vibrant green colour to cover the foreman’s face as he rose it to the sun.
+As each man received, he yelled, alerting the next in the line that he must accept.
+The gem was weightless as it traveled down the line of tired men till it finally saw daylight from the mine.
+The blinding light filled the gem allowing its vibrant green color to cover the Foreman’s face as he rose it to the sun.
 A thumb ran across its surface, clearing the remaining dust to allow an unobstructed shine from the sun.
 As the Foreman stared into the gem, another set of eyes stared back.

-From another world sat the deity of gems, Gleam eyes.
+From another world sat the deity of gems, Gleam Eyes.
 In every instance, he sees through all gems that reside upon Hollow.
 He gazes through the gems, using them as seeing stones, enhancing his presence on Hollow.
-The world below him seen only in part, he names champions to be his eyes and commune with him.
+The world below him is seen only partly; he names champions to be his eyes and commune with him.

-Far from the mines of Svelt a hurried scholar nervously laid forth his ritual, placing gems around himself and starting the chanting needed to call forth his god.
-As the words are spoken the grounds shake, vibrating the carefully placed crystals out of place.
-All around him he could hear the relentless searching of the nightmares scurrying up the mountain side towards him.
-Hands shaking as fierce as the ground beneath him he finished his ritual, a shimmering surface domed over him, dampening the sounds of the outside world.
-Moments later clawed hands reached over the cliff side, striking towards the scholar.
+Far from the mines of Svelt, a hurried scholar nervously laid forth his ritual, placing gems around himself and starting the chanting needed to call forth his god.
+As the words are spoken, the grounds shake, vibrating the carefully placed crystals out of place.
+He could hear the relentless searching of the nightmares scurrying up the mountainside towards him.
+Hands shaking as fierce as the ground beneath him, he finished his ritual, a shimmering surface domed over him, dampening the sounds of the outside world.
+Moments later, clawed hands reached over the cliff side, striking towards the scholar.
 Painful shrieks erupted as the skin was peeled from the striking claw, the recoil of its strike sending it down the cliff side with haste.

 “Gleam Eyes, I have that which you seek.
 Please reveal yourself so we may speak.”